-Short answer to how long does it take to grill a corn?
+The short answer to how long does it take to grill corn?
 It takes 15-20 minutes to grill corn.

 Corn is sometimes referred to as maize.
-It is a staple diet in the moats of several countries throughout the world.
+It is a staple diet in the moats of several countries worldwide.
 It is a cereal grain that was domesticated 10,000 years ago by indigenous peoples in southern Mexico.
 After wheat and rice, it is the world’s third-largest cultivated crop.

-It can be used for a variety of things, including corn ethanol and animal feed.
-Maize products such as cornstarch and corn syrup have their own uses.
+It can be used for various things, including corn ethanol and animal feed.
+Maize products such as cornstarch and corn syrup have their uses.
 Ethanol and biofuel are also made from maize.
 They reproduce through sexual activity.

 Ideal corn for grilling

 You want the freshest corn available for grilled corn.
 Corn that is in season and picked as near to grilling as possible is ideal.
 The color of the kernels is unimportant, but you want sweet-smelling ears that are firm when pushed and free of charred tassels.
 Otherwise, simply choose what works best for you.

 When buying corn on the cob, the simplest approach to identify the best ears is peering back the husks a little and peering at the kernels.
 However, you won’t be able to thoroughly shuck 20 ears of corn at the supermarket if you only want to buy five.
 Start by looking for the best ears of corn: